Key Takeaways

 This is the insight that most Series A marketing teams resist, and then regret ignoring 12 months later.

-LinkedIn’s B2B Marketing Benchmark data is unambiguous: content published by individual executives generates 8x more engagement than the same content published by a brand page.
+LinkedIn’s B2B Marketing Benchmark data is clear: content published by individual executives generates 8x more engagement than the same content published by a brand page.

 Not 8%.
 Eight times.

-Buyers don’t buy from logos.
+Buyers do not buy from logos.
 They buy from people whose expertise they trust.
 Brand pages signal a company is active.
 Executive content signals a person has something worth saying.

-In developing LinkedIn content strategies for B2B tech executives, from Series A founders to Series C CEOs, the pattern I observe is consistent.
-The executives generating a qualified pipeline from LinkedIn aren’t broadcasting product updates.
-They’re sharing strategic frameworks, honest assessments of category challenges, and perspectives that make their ideal buyers think differently.
+In developing LinkedIn ghostwriting strategies for B2B tech executives — from Series A founders to Series C CEOs — the pattern is consistent.
+The executives generating a qualified pipeline from LinkedIn are not broadcasting product updates.
+They are sharing strategic frameworks, honest assessments of category challenges, and perspectives that make their ideal buyers think differently.

-A Series B cleantech CEO I worked with had zero LinkedIn presence 12 months ago.
-After implementing a consistent founder-led content strategy, they went from invisible to generating 15–20 qualified enterprise inquiries per month, without paid promotion.
+A Series B cleantech CEO I worked with had zero LinkedIn presence 12 months prior.
+After implementing a consistent founder-led content strategy through ghostwriting, they went from invisible to generating 15–20 qualified enterprise inquiries per month, without paid promotion.

 The content worked because it was positioned around what their buyers were already thinking, not what the company wanted to sell.